Mental health tribunal: England & Wales

 The Mental Health Tribunal in England is now technically known as the First-tier Tribunal (Mental Health) but in practice is often called the Mental Health Tribunal.
 The First-tier Tribunal, created by the Tribunals, Courts and Enforcement Act 2007 (TCEA 2007) in 2008, is subdivided into chambers: Mental Health Tribunals come within the Health, Education and Social Care Chamber.

 The Mental Health Review Tribunal for Wales was created by the Mental Health Act 1983 and has separate, but similar, procedural rules.
 John Geoffrey Jones, QC served as its chairman from 1996 to 1999.

 A new Upper Tribunal was also created by the TCEA 2007.
 It hears appeals (and sometimes judicial reviews) relating to decisions of the First-tier Tribunal and MHRT for Wales.
 Appeals from the Upper Tribunal are heard by the Court of Appeal.

 A tribunal panel has three members: the legal, medical and specialist lay member.
 Some patients held in the mental health system after facing criminal charges are termed 'restricted' patients and are subject to additional controls via the Secretary of State for Justice's Mental Health Casework Section, but are still reviewed by the Mental Health Tribunal (often led by a Circuit Judge).
 Three patients in the early 2010s were allowed to have their hearings in public, with the media in attendance.

 Scotland

 The Mental Health Tribunal for Scotland was created on 5 October 2005 by virtue of section 21 of the Mental Health (Care and Treatment) (Scotland) Act 2003.

 Northern Ireland

 The Mental Health Review Tribunal for Northern Ireland was set up under the Mental Health (Northern Ireland) Order 1986.
+Following the commencement of parts of the Mental Capacity Act (Northern Ireland) 2016, it was renamed as simply the Review Tribunal.
+It deals with cases of detention under the 1986 Order and of deprivation of liberty under the 2016 Act.